Biencredible/Design-Patterns/Structural Design Patterns/Decorator/Decorator.md

 # Intent:
-Attach additional responisbilities an behaviours to an object dynamically.
+Attach additional responisbilities an behaviors to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality

 ## Decorator Types: